NBS8074 : Global Perspectives on Human Resource Management

 Assessment Rationale And Relationship

-The combination of group and individual assessments is deemed to be pedagogically strong and the most suitable in order to facilitate that students gain knowledge and understanding of IHRM, which is the aim of the module.
-The preparation and delivery of a podcast will enable students to enhance their digital skills and build upon their 'normal' presentation skills used in other modules.
-In terms of the intended knowledge outcomes of the module, the assessments focus on examination, critical evaluation and reflection; this is central to the analytical approach of the module and its objectives.
-In relation to the skill-based outcomes (teamwork, written and oral communication and critical analysis), these are reflected in the core of each of the assessed components of the module.
+The formative assessment will assist students in developing their knowledge and understanding of IHRM, which is the aim of the module.
+The preparation and presentation of seminar tasks will enable students to enhance their critical thinking skills and build upon their presentation skills developed in other modules.
+In terms of the intended knowledge outcomes of the module, the assessment focuses on critical evaluation; this is central to the analytical approach of the module and its objectives.

 Reading Lists